 Even with an identity theft protection service in place, it’s still important to look out for warning signs of identity theft, which can include:

-Don’t just depend on the software you paid for; stay on top of your bank accounts, credit reports, and health insurance, among other areas, for the best chance of stopping identity theft in its tracks.
+Don’t just depend on the software you paid for; stay on top of your bank accounts, credit reports, and health insurance, among other areas, to defend against identity theft.
 Learn more about how to check if someone is using your identity.

 Recovering From and Reporting Identity Theft